Is there still a place for the Legal Directories?

 So, it seems, that as far as the legal community are concerned the directory is here to stay, at least for now.
 But so many lawyers find the process long and time consuming, and in a world where speed is everything that’s not ideal.
 There are also questions around the research process and how the final decisions on the rankings are made.
 With very little movement year on year to the rankings a call for greater transparency is needed.

 So, whilst the directories are here to stay, will they stay the same?
 They are under huge pressure to revolutionise.
-In 2017, The Legal 500 took the decision to become solely digital, no longer printing the door stops.
+In recent years, The Legal 500 took the decision to become solely digital, with online portals, no longer printing the door stops, with Chambers and Partners in close precession.
 This is definitely a step in the right direction, so hopefully there is more to follow.